xElectronic signature or eSign in India is relatively new for trying to replace our physical signatures, something that is thousands of years old.

 As we can see, more entities, startups, organizations, corporations, including the Government, are incorporating eSign into their service delivery.

-These companies are benefiting from the additional services provided, faster turnaround time, faster payments, streamlined workflow and processes, and better customer satisfaction (to name a few).
+Some of the features like faster turnaround time, faster payments, streamlined workflow and processes, additional services provided and better customer satisfaction (to name a few) are benefiting these companies.

 To keep up with the competition for effective and efficient service delivery, eSign will become a core component of the service offering for several organizations across different sectors.